cangeorgecode/Django_Boilerplate_Free/README.md

     - "It took me X months, but I finally figured out how to..."
     - "How I..."
     - "I failed..."

 &nbsp;

-### Subscription-based boilerplate + Live Demo of the free boilerplate

-Build a saas with recurring revenue using the premium boilerplate ($99, launch discount) available here → [Built with this free boilerplate](https://vibecodesaas.com)

-**I want to be honest with your expectation before purchase:**

-1. **Please try the free version first**
-2. Support will be limited, because I just become a father :D I will help out whenever I can.
-3. I have tested thoroughly but no guarantee it will work for you.
-Try the free version first.
-4. I am self-taught and I vibe coded half the project.
-Be prepared to get the worst of both worlds.
-I think I did ok in terms of security
-5. It's been tested in WSL2 and Ubuntu 24

-&nbsp;

-## The Stack (No Javascript)

-✅ Django
-✅ Tailwind + DaisyUI
-✅ HTMX
-✅ Stripe (one off payment)
-✅ Django-allauth
-✅ Postgresql
-✅ Docker
-✅ Landing page optimized for conversion

-&nbsp;